edloidas/playground/README.md

-# playground
+# Playground

-A minimum configuration to compile, test and run simple TypeScript in node.
+A small repo to test and play with different code, algorithms, etc.